 Kočner previously stated he would set up a website publishing information on the private lives of journalists reporting on the alleged tax fraud case against him, the newspaper reported.
 Slovakia’s National Criminal Agency (NAKA) has since dropped the fraud case.
 Kočner did not immediately comment on Kuciak and Kušnířova’s murders, the Guardian stated.

-NAKA on June 19, 2018, detained Kočner on charges that include tax fraud in an incident unrelated to Kuciak’s murder, Slovak media reported.
-He has denied any involvement in the murders, according to media reports.
+NAKA on June 19, 2018, detained Kočner on charges that included tax fraud in an incident unrelated to Kuciak’s murder, Slovak media reported.
+He denied any involvement in the murders, according to media reports.

-Slovak police on September 28, charged three people with the murder of Kuciak and Kušnírová, according to reports.
+On September 28, authorities charged three people with the murder of Kuciak and Kušnírová, according to reports.
 The unnamed suspects were among eight people arrested in a raid the day before, according to reports.
 The other five were released, according to a prosecutor cited in news reports.

-The state prosecutor in Bratislava announced on September 30, that the court charged a fourth person with participating in the murders, and ordered all four suspects jailed until their trial, Reuters reported.
-As of early December 2018, no trial date had been set.
+The state prosecutor in Bratislava announced on September 30 that the court charged a fourth person with participating in the murders, and ordered all four suspects jailed until their trial, Reuters reported.

 Citing local media, the OCCRP reported October 1, that among the detainees was a woman, identified by the police by her initials, A.Zs., who allegedly ordered the murder and paid 70,000 euros (US$80,000) for the hit.
-Slovak media also reported that the woman is allegedly connected to Kočner, according to the OCCRP.
+Slovak media also reported that the woman was allegedly connected to Kočner, according to the OCCRP.

 Tens of thousands of people took to the streets in protest over the couple’s murder.
 A series of demonstrations were held in Bratislava and other Slovak cities, and several high level officials resigned, including Prime Minister Robert Fico in March, Interior Minister Tomáš Drucker in April and police chief Tibor Gašpar in May, after public outcry over the murder, media reported.